RESIDENTIAL SOLAR INCENTIVES AND FINANCIAL BENEFITS

-Accelerated depreciation is an additional benefit that can make solar more affordable for businesses.
-Modified Accelerated Cost-Recovery System (MACRS) allows a commercial owner of solar to depreciate 85% of the total system cost over five years.
+If you’re a business looking to go solar, the federal government offers an accelerated depreciation program as an additional incentive to make solar more affordable.
+The Modified Accelerated Cost-Recovery System (MACRS) allows a commercial owner of solar to depreciate 85% of the total system cost over 5 years.

 Artisan Electric is committed to the highest quality solar installations, so we use only qualified union electricians for all electrical aspects of the installation.
-As a thank-you to our customers for hiring a company that pays their workers living wages, the IBEW Local 46 offers a generous rebate.
+The IBEW Local 46 offers a generous $500 rebate for customers installing any system larger than 5 kW as a thank-you to our customers for hiring a company that pays their workers living wages.
+Plus your system is guaranteed by IBEW for five years.

-SnoPUD Planet Power – Planet Power is for schools, libraries, city halls and other community sites that are Snohomish County PUD customers and otherwise could not afford solar.
-The program uses utility dollars to put solar in highly visible places ‘where customers can learn about solar and see the technology in use.’
+SnoPUD Planet Power.
+This grant is for schools, libraries, city halls and other community sites that are Snohomish County PUD customers who otherwise could not afford solar.
+The program uses utility dollars to put solar in highly visible places “where customers can learn about solar and see the technology in use.”

-Rural Energy for America Program (REAP) – REAP provides rural farmers and small businesses with grants paying up to 25 percent of solar project and energy efficiency upgrade costs.
+Rural Energy for America Program (REAP).
+This grant is administered by the U.S. Dept. of Agriculture (USDA) and provides rural farmers and small businesses with grants paying up to 25% of solar project and energy efficiency upgrade costs.

 Bonneville Environmental Foundation (BEF).
 This organization funds and advises on small-scale renewable energy projects.
 BEF partners with businesses and utilities to cost-effectively launch and manage solar installations.